ktorio/ktor-samples/graalvm/README.md

 3. The previous step produces an executable file named `graal-server` which can then be run.
 Open up `http://0.0.0.0:8080` to test the server.

+4. Run the command `./gradlew nativeTestCompile` (or `gradlew nativeTestCompile` on Windows) to build an executable file for tests.

+5. That step produces an executable file named `graal-test-server` which can then be run.

 ### Current limitations

 Using the `Netty` engine is not compatible with GraalVM.
 Please following